mb21/mb21.github.io/cv/cv.md

 # Summary

 I studied Computer Science at ETH Zürich (BSc and MSc) and have been working with code and people for over a decade.
 I enjoy getting hands-on with the product, crafting code, and finding solutions that are as simple as possible (but no simpler).
-Yet the product is dead without the team building and iterating on it.
+Yet what is the product without the team building and iterating on it?
+Nothing but dead code.
 I can provide leadership and mentorship, fostering an environment where the team feels safe to grow and experiment in.

 # Employment